Intervention articles typically include 4 components

 - If necessary, add United States to the search to eliminate irrelevant information

-For more targeted results. try searching in the Abstract or Title Field.
+For more targeted results. try searching in the Abstract.